 Foreign body, arrow head, lodged in the bones should be removed by holding the patient tight by the legs of the physician, if not possible by this method, it should be pulled out by attendants who are strong.
 28

-If not possible even by that method, the tail end (feather tied end of the arrow) should be bent and fastened tight to the string of a bent bow, and the bow tied to the bridle bit of a horse should then be whipped so that it raises its head suddenly and with force by this method the arrow is removed.
+If not possible even by that method, the tail end (feather tied end of the arrow) should be bent and fastened tight to the string of a bent bow, and the bow tied to the bridle bit of a horse, which should then be whipped so that it raises its head suddenly and with force by this method the arrow is removed.
 29-30

 Likewise, the branches of trees may be made use of; in case of arrows with thin or fragile tail ends, thin bamboo poles can be made use.
 31